 The auxiliary brake system is intended to be used as a backup for the main brake system.
 Should the main system fail, use the auxiliary foot brake.
-Since this is a rear brake only, it will not be as effective as the all-wheel single lever system.

 The auxiliary foot brake is located on the inside of the right footrest.
 Operate this brake with your right foot.